Aner Sela Articles: page 1

 Consumers often search for a product that matches a previously encountered option, without knowing its exact name.
 Whether we watch an advertisement but fail to register the product’s name, see admired others using a product but are reluctant or unable

-Man and woman looking at multiple cars trying to make a decision about which to choose.
+Man and woman looking at cars at a dealership and trying to make a decision about which to buy or lease.

 Consumers habitually seek the middle ground